matwilso/matwilso.github.io/_posts/gpt-sim.md

 Model-based learning with the best possible model.
 All in a package that is natural to interface with.

-We could “prompt” a GPT learned simulator with a video sequence to match our specific robotics setup and task.
+We could “prompt” a learned simulator with a video sequence to match our specific robotics setup and task.
 Film a video of our room layout and our paintbrush dipping into the paint bucket.
 The model automatically generates a virtual scene of our painting task that we can freely modify.
 “What about blue paint instead?”

 No XML files, no painstaking calibration or modeling the articulated physics of e.g., a Rubik’s Cube.
 (With all the cubing videos on YouTube, we're especially well covered here lol)